-Science Says: 'The warmer it is, the more fire we see'
+Science Says: Hotter weather turbocharges US West wildfires

 Scientists generally avoid blaming global warming for specific extreme events without extensive analysis, but scientists have done those extensive examinations on wildfire.

-John Abatzgolou of the University of Idaho looked at forest fires and dry conditions in the western United States from 1979 to 2015 and compared that to computer simulations of what would be expected with no human-caused climate change.
+John Abatzgolou of the University of Idaho looked at forest fires and dry conditions in the Western United States from 1979 to 2015 and compared that to computer simulations of what would be expected with no human-caused climate change.
 He concluded that global warming had a role in an extra 16,200 square miles (42,000 square kilometers) of forests burning since 1984.

 A study of the 2015 Alaska fire season — the second biggest on record — did a similar simulation analysis, concluding that climate change from the burning of coal, oil and gas increased the risk of the fire season being that severe by 34 to 60 percent.

 One 2015 study said globally fire seasons are about 18.7 percent longer since 1979.
-Another study that year says climate change is increasing extreme wildfire risk in California where wildfires already are year round.
+Another study that year says climate change is increasing extreme wildfire risk in California where wildfires already are year-round.

 Also, drought and bark beetles have killed 129 million trees in California since 2016, creating more fuel.